Dev-Filip/Unity-VR-Template/README.md

 Unity-VR-Template

-Master contains all the finished lessons together
+Master contains all the finished lessons together.

 All branches from Master contain commits for that lesson.